urbint/github-actions-library/aurora-rds-backup/README.md

 ### 3. Attach RDS Permissions

-Attach a policy to the role with RDS snapshot permissions:
+Attach a policy to the role with RDS snapshot permissions for both clusters and instances:

 ```json
 {